llpeterson/security/crypto.md

 only 2$$^{64}$$ messages, on average.
 This surprising fact is the basis of the "birthday attack"—see the exercises for more details.

-There are several common cryptographic hash algorithms, including Message Digest 5 (MD5) and Secure Hash Algorithm 1 (SHA-1).
-MD5 outputs a 128-bit digest, and SHA-1 outputs a 160-bit digest.
-Weaknesses of MD5 have been known for some time, which led to recommendations to shift from MD5 to SHA-1.
-More recently, researchers have discovered techniques that find SHA-1 collisions somewhat more efficiently than brute force, but they are not yet computationally feasible.
-Although *collision attacks* (attacks based on finding any collision) are not as great a risk as *preimage attacks* (attacks based on finding a second message that collides with a given first message), these are nonetheless serious weaknesses.
-NIST recommended phasing out SHA-1 by 2010, in favor of four variants of SHA that are collectively known as SHA-2.
-There is an ongoing competition to devise a new hash known as SHA-3.

-When generating an encrypted message digest, the digest encryption could use either a symmetric-key cipher or a public-key cipher.
+There have been several common cryptographic hash algorithms over the years, including Message Digest 5 (MD5) and the Secure Hash Algorithm (SHA) family.
+Weaknesses of MD5 and earlier versions of SHA have been known for some time, which led NIST to recommend using SHA-3 in 2015. generating an encrypted message digest, the digest encryption could use either a secret-key cipher or a public-key cipher.
 If a public-key cipher is used, the digest would be encrypted using the sender's private key (the one we normally think of as being used for decryption), and the receiver—or anyone else—could decrypt the